skateco/skate/README.md

     - [x] container dns
     - [ ] ingress
     - [ ] modded fanout to wait for all and round robin all

-### Networking

-Dns is coredns with fanout between all nodes along with serving from file.

-Hosts are maintained via a CNI plugin that adds/removes the ip to the hosts file.

-Good enough.